metasfresh/metasfresh-documentation/_appdictionary_collection/EN/quick_actions.md

 ---
-title: How do I configure a process to be shown as quick action ?
+title: Configure a process to be shown as quick action ?
 layout: default
 tags:
   - Process